mkrogemann/sbtg/README.md

 ============

 1. Clone the repo
-2. Create a symlink to the sbtg script that you will find in the cloned repo from whichever directory you prefer to store executable scripts in (for example in ~/bin)
+2. Create a symlink to the sbtg script that you will find in the cloned repo from whichever directory you prefer to store executable scripts in (for example in ~/bin).
+Obvioulsy, it makes sense if this directory is contained in your $PATH.

 Usage / Features